electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/chargingsystem/_index.md

 ## Use with caution

-For home use you it is highly recomended that you use a fixed installed wall charger to reduce the risk of fire.
-Domestic outlets typical is not created for charging over time.
+For home use, it is highly recommended  that you use a fixed installed wall charger to reduce the risk of fire.
+Domestic outlets typically are not created for supporting high current over many hours like EV charging.

-Thats why the portable charging system often is called an "emergency charging system".
+That's why the portable charging system often is called an "emergency charging system".

-Using the same outlet over time casues stress to the outlet and there is high risk for meltdown.
+Using the same outlet over time causes stress to the outlet and there is a high risk for a meltdown.
 Below you see some pictures of outlets that melted for e-tron owners that did not install a hardwired charging system.
-This is not a specific Audi issue, but relevant for all EV that charge with high current.
+This is not a specific Audi issue, but relevant for all EVs that charge with high current.

 ![Overheated](burned_nema_14_50.jpg "Burned nema 14-50 outlet used for Audi e-tron")